Various agencies work together to manage emergencies and keep people safe. Find out who does what in an emergency.

 In these cases the relevant CDEM Group manages the response to the emergency.
 This includes co-ordinating other emergency services, ensuring temporary accommodation, food and water are available, access to dangerous areas is properly controlled and regular public information messages are provided.
 CDEM Groups may assist sometimes where states of emergencies are not declared.

-For very large emergencies the Minister of Civil Defence can declare a state of national emergency (as happened for the February 2011 Christchurch earthquake).
-In this case the Director of Civil Defence Emergency Management assumes control, with the management of the event being led by the Ministry of Civil Defence & Emergency Management.
+For very large emergencies the Minister for Emergency Management can declare a state of national emergency (as happened for the February 2011 Christchurch earthquake).
+In this case the Director of Civil Defence Emergency Management assumes control, with the management of the event being led by the National Emergency Management Agency.

 Outside of emergencies, CDEM Group’s key role is to help build more resilient local and regional communities.
 This includes working to reduce risks and hazards communities face, planning for emergency responses and often leading recovery after a significant event.